 Quality differences.
 WTI is slightly lighter (lower density) and sweeter (lower sulfur) than Brent.
 Both are classified as light sweet crude, so the quality differential between them is modest.
 But not zero.
 Refiners configured for light sweet crude pay a slight premium for either grade.
 This factor plays a smaller role than geography and inventory in driving daily spread moves.

-What the Current $8 Spread Signals
+What a Wide Spread Signals

 Why Traders and Refiners Watch It